aws/aws-rfdk/integ/README.md

 1. Configure AWS credentials (tests will use the default AWS profile, so either set up a default profile in .aws/credentials or use temporary credentials).

-1. Set the AWS_REGION environment variable to `us-west-2`.
-The AWS Portal AMI used for the worker fleet tests currently only exists in that region.
+1. If your AWS profile has a different default region fromw here the test app will be deployed, set the AWS_REGION variable to the desired region.

 1. Configure test-config.sh.
 This script sets environment variables which are necessary for the tests.
 Currently this includes:
     * Options required for all Deadline test components: